 The increasing, if not pervasive, influence of information and communication technology on news seeking and reading behaviour is already a subject of much debate and research.
 Abdulraheem et al (2012) examined the influence of information technology revolution on Nigeria's print media and found that the majority of undergraduates preferred electronic news to print whereas staff of the surveyed institutions preferred to buy physical newspapers.
 With regard to means of access, they found that 7.5% got their newspapers through friends, 26% read at newsstands, 15% buy personal copies, 23% read library copies and 29% read newspapers online.
-The fact that the Internet and newsstand had the highest patronage reinforces the motivation for the present study.
-Studies indicate that geographically, newspaper readership pattern varies of readers who got their newspapers at the newsstand fell within the age range of 20-40 out of which about 64% were youths aged between 20 and 30 years, over 51% of the readers surveyed were unemployed.
+The fact that the Internet and newsstand had the highestpatronage reinforces the motivation for the present study.
+Studies indicate that geographically, newspaper readership pattern varies from city to city in Nigeria.
+For instance, Aliagan (2015) found that The Punch was the highest selling newspaper in llorin where readers bought because of aesthetics and packaging.
+The study also indicated that about 80% of readers who got their newspapers at the newsstand fell within the age range of 20-40 out of which about 64% were youths aged between 20 and 30 years, over 51% of the readers surveyed were unemployed.
 And this suggests that they may have converged at newsstands to while away time, or to read free newspapers.

 Newspapers are also read in libraries, especially university libraries.
-At the University of Ibadan Library, between 2000 and 2006, The Guardian was consulted 2,483 times, Vanguard, 2,076 times, The punch 381 times and Pointer 353 times (Igbeka and Ola, 2010).
+At the University of Ibadan Library, between 2000 and 2006.
+The Guardian was consulted 2,483 times, Vanguard, 2,076 times, The punch 381 times and Pointer 353 times (Igbeka and Ola, 2010).
 This suggests that the readership pattern at libraries, newsstands, offices, homes and online might differ for reasons that are not yet clear in the literature.
-For instance, The Guardian which does not seem to receive much patronage online and at newsstands appeared to have recorded higher readership in libraries and work places.
-Youth readership of The GuardianandVanguard was attributed to the fact that they carry many pages of job vacancies and advertisements support the fact that a large number of newsstand readers are unemployed (Igbeka and Ola, 2010).
+For instance.
+The Guardian which does not seem to receive much patronage online and at newsstands appeared to have recorded higher readership in libraries and work places.
+Youth readership of The Guardian and Vanguard was attributed to the fact that they carry many pages of job vacancies and advertisements support the fact that a large number of newsstand readers are unemployed(lgbeka and Ola, 2010).